andyly25/TopBRec/tasks.md

   - should make lead to separate page for more info
 - Explain what the page is when someone lands on it
 - ACCESSIBILITY!
+- ~~modal~~
+- change logo/or title font
+- site description: a way to remove or get out of face

 ## Bugs:
 - If we enter in a book, for example: goose girl